 About Two Kingdom Classification System:

 The animal kingdom includes all the moving multicellular organisms (animals) and the unicellular organisms called Protozoa (first animal).
-All other organisms such as green plants, mosses and multicellular seaweeds, moulds and mushrooms, lichens, minute-colored or colorless unicellular organism and bacteria were lumped together in the plant kingdom.
+All other organisms such as green plants, mosses, and multicellular seaweeds, molds and mushrooms, lichens, minute-colored or colorless unicellular organism, and bacteria were lumped together in the plant kingdom.

 Limitations of Linnaeus Classification System:

 Whether it is a worm, insect, snail, fish, bird or mammal, we can easily identify it as an animal as long as it moves or eats.
 Moreover, when we are shown a patch of green moss on a wet rock or a green filamentous tangle from a nearby pond, we are readily convinced that these are more plant-like than animal-like.

 But where shall we place the colorless fungi growing out of a rotten wooden log or a decomposing heap of straw?
 These organisms live by decomposing and absorbing waste organic matter rather than preparing their own food like green plants.
 But, given the only options to choose i.e. either from plants or animals, we may still call them plants because they are fixed and have a spread out appearance.

 What about lichens growing on a bare rock or on a bark of a tree?
 It is very hard to believe that they are even alive.
 But, due to their inability to move and spread out appearance may once again lead us to call them plants.

 If you are not satisfied yet and want to explore more in your surroundings, then you can examine a drop of water from a nearby pond, lake, ditch or sea under a microscope.
 You are likely to find numerous living things, some moving vigorously, some slowly and others hardly at all.
 Some of them may be green or yellow and some may be brown or red.
 Some may be even colorless.
 Where will you place them among animals or plants?